oscarludick/method-factory-pttrn-ts/README.md

 All factory patterns encapsulate object creation.
 The Factory Method Pattern encapsulates object creation by letting subclasses decide what objects to create.

-The factory method lets subclasses decide wich class to instantiate.
-They say "decide" not because the pattern allows subclasses themselves to decide at runtime, but because the creator class is written without knowledge of the actual products that will be created, wich is decided purely by the choice of the subclass that is used.
+The factory method lets subclasses decide which class to instantiate.
+They say "decide" not because the pattern allows subclasses themselves to decide at runtime, but because the creator class is written without knowledge of the actual products that will be created, which is decided purely by the choice of the subclass that is used.

 ### The Character-Creation Example